GeoscienceAustralia/flowtools/LASextractor/README.md

 LASextractor was used to extract a set of LIDAR xyz points within 10m of the line shapefile, and their elevations were plotted vs distance along the line (Figure 2).
-The user then interactively defined a line marking the drain invert (Figure 2), a feature which shows up fairly clearly in the LIDAR points.
+The user then interactively defined a line marking the drain invert (red dotted line in Figure 2), a feature which shows up fairly clearly in the LIDAR points.

 ![profile](Drain_bedProfile.png?raw=true)